Devastating Wildfires Force California's Largest Utility To Plan Sale Of Gas Assets

 The company also is exploring selling key real estate assets, including its San Francisco headquarters, and moving its operations elsewhere in the Bay Area, the sources say.

-On Friday the company announced it would be"reviewing structural options" to best position the company to meet customer and operational needs.
-In addition PG&E said it is searching for new directors for its board directors to "augment its existing expertise in safety."
+On Friday, the company announced it would be"reviewing structural options" to best position the company to meet customer and operational needs.
+In addition, PG&E said it is searching for new directors for its board to "augment its existing expertise in safety."

 Wildfire damages